81Forge

 Practical introductions

-When a warm intro can unlock a pilot, advisor, or operator, we make it.
+When a warm intro can unlock a pilot, advisor, or operator anywhere across the Great Lakes and Appalachia, we make it.
 If it is premature, we say that too.

 Real founder room